 The last thing you want before a long haul flight is to be worrying about packing, tickets or any of that business.
 So ensure that on the day of your trip you have all this stuff sorted, as you can relax instead of panicking.
 This is essential for a long haul flight!

 Pack your bag a few days or the day before your flight, so it’s done.
-Then make sure you have all the relevant documents, such as passports, tickets and visa in one place before you leave.
+Then make sure you have all the relevant documents, such as passports, tickets and visas in one place before you leave.
 Double-check this before you actually leave to make sure that you have everything you need!

 If you’re a fearful flyer, then there are a number of ways you can overcome your anxiety.
 Reading up about these beforehand will allow you to be able to better deal with a long-haul flight.

-The last thing you want to do before a long haul flight is to arrive at the airport late.
+The last thing you want to do before a long-haul flight is to arrive at the airport late.
 You start your trip on a bad footing and you just put stress on yourself that is absolutely unnecessary!

-For international flights, the general rule is to be there at least 2 hours before your flight to check-in and get through security.
+For international flights, the general rule is to be there at least 2 hours before your flight to check in and get through security.
 Any later, and you are running the risk of missing your flight altogether!

 Work out how long it takes from where you are to get the airport and give yourself a little extra time.